ryan-hill/course-in-a-box/modules/rasters/_posts/2003-01-01-extract-raster-data-r.md

   wstmp <- wstmp[, 'SampleID']
   #Use extract on raster brick
   metrics <- extract(cal_terrain, wstmp, fun = 'mean', na.rm = T, small = T)
+  #Use cbind to attach new data to the watershed attribute table
   wstmp@data <- cbind(wstmp@data, metrics)
+  #If it's the first time in loop, create the final output
   if(i == 1){
     cal_ws <- wstmp
   }else{
+    #Otherwise, append the new watershed to previous watershed
     cal_ws <- rbind(cal_ws, wstmp)
   }
 }